markcav/emailmarkcav.github.io/about.md

 ### More Information

-Life-long learner, father of 5, owner of 2.5 acre micro-farm, leader of data and analytics at Cisco, and believes having the right questions are better than having the right answers.
+Life-long learner, father of 5, owner of 2.5 acre micro-farm, leader of data and analytics at Cisco, and believes asking the right question is better than give the right answer.

 ### Contact me